GDAMining/gda-extraction/README.md

 python setup.py install
 ```

-If users also want to modify the code, run this:
+If users also want to modify the code, run this instead:
 ```
 cd ./OpenNRE
+python setup.py install
 python setup.py develop
 ```